awsdocs/aws-control-tower-guide/doc_source/prevention-and-notification.md

 **To receive SNS notifications about drift and guardrail compliance**

-For information about how to receive appropriate drift and guardrail compliance notifications by Amazon SNS, see [Guardrail compliance notifications by SNS](receive-notifications.md)\.
+For information about how to receive appropriate drift and guardrail compliance notifications by Amazon SNS, see [Compliance notifications by SNS in the audit account](receive-notifications.md)\.

 ## Publishers and subscribers for SNS topics<a name="publishers-and-subscribers"></a>